-Empirically verified limits of I_2 and T are used to determine homogeneity.
-Test items are considered to be homogeneous when $I_2 \le 2.0$ and/or $T \le 2.0$, i.e. when T and I_2 do not simultaneously exceed the limits of 2.0.
+For the drinking water scheme, test items are considered to be homogenous when $I_2 \le 2.0$ and/or $T \le 2.0$, i.e. when T and I_2 do not simultaneously exceed the limits of 2.0.

 For production of test items before 2015, the guideline for homogeneity to be acceptable was that the coefficient of variation (CV) should not exceed 25 % when the average content was at least 10 cfu per analysed sample volume.
 With a lower cfu average (<10 cfu; often poor normal distribution even after transformation), a CV higher than 25 % was accepted if the distribution of the colony counts was as expected, based on the interpretation of the test "Index of dispersion" (with 95 % confidence).